arpitgenius489/online-qr-code-scanner/README.md

+## 🚀 Deployment on Render

+### Steps to Deploy:
+1. Ensure you have a `server.js` file to serve the application.
+2. Push the project to a GitHub repository.
+3. Log in to [Render](https://render.com/) and create a new Web Service.
+4. Connect your GitHub repository to Render.
+5. Set the build command to `npm install`.
+6. Set the start command to `node server.js`.
+7. Deploy and test the application.

+#####

 ## ⚠️ Disclaimer

 This tool is provided "as-is" without any guarantees.
 While it is optimized for Google Chrome on Android and Windows, performance on other platforms may vary.